 Here, more than 70,000 students and 5,000 staff are active within humanities, law, science, and social science.

 Education and research at Stockholm University make a difference.
 The University contributes to individual and social change through top quality education and outstanding research.

 One highly important area is sustainability.
-In the Shanghai Ranking 2016 Stockholm University is earns a fifth place in the subject Environmental Science & Engineering, thereby becoming the only Swedish university in the top 20 in any subject.
+In the Shanghai Ranking 2016, Stockholm University earned fifth place in the subject of Environmental Science & Engineering, thereby becoming the only Swedish university in the top 20 in any subject.

 Life at Stockholm University